ZihanL1/Lab-Wiki/docs/source/meeting.rst

    * - **Date**
      - **Presenter**
      - **Details**
+   * - 09-29-2025
+     - Jingyi Liu
+     - `Auto-QChem: an automated workflow for the generation and storage of DFT calculations for organic molecules <https://pubs.rsc.org/en/content/articlelanding/2022/re/d2re00030j>`_
    * - 08-25-2025
      - Yu Xie
      - `UMA: A Family of Universal Models for Atoms <https://arxiv.org/abs/2506.23971>`_